MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-20-for-the-love-of-god-only-call-srand-once.md

 You should now understand why if you move the `srand(time(NULL));` call from the start of `generatePlant()` to the start of `main()`, a random mix of `Spawning a small plant` and `Spawning a big plant` will be printed.

-Note that for debugging it is often desirable to get the same random number sequence every time you restart your program.
+Note that while debugging it is often desirable to get the same random number sequence every time you restart your program.
 You can easily achieve this by letting the C preprocessor strip the `srand(time(NULL));` out when the program is compiled with `-D NO_SRAND`:
 ```c
 int main() {
 #ifndef NO_SRAND // "ifndef" stands for "if not defined"